stylus/stylus/docs/bifs.md

 Check out the `%` string operator for equivalent behaviour.

+## +prefix-classes(prefix)

+Stylus comes with a block mixin `prefix-classes` that can be used for prefixing the classes inside any given Stylus' block.
+For example:

+    +prefix-classes('foo-')
+      .bar
+        width: 10px

+Yields:

+    .foo-bar {
+      width: 10px;
+    }

 ## define(name, expr)

 Allows to create or overwrite a variable with a given name, passed as a string, onto current scope.